 Some accommodations, such as sign language interpreters and real-time reporting, require additional time to schedule.
-To ensure service availability, it is recommended that you contact the ADA Coordinator at least seven days prior to your court appearance or visit to the courthouse.
+To ensure service availability, it is recommended that you contact the ADA Coordinator as far in advance as possible, but preferably at least seven (7) working days before your scheduled court appearance or immediately upon receiving your notification if the time before the scheduled appearance is less than seven (7) working days;.
 Please be prepared to explain the nature of your disability and suggest an auxiliary aid or service that will enable you to effectively participate in the court program or service.

 Is the Courthouse wheelchair/mobility assistance device accessible?

-There is a designated disabled parking drop off area front of the courthouse on the south side of the main entrance.
-The facility was built to accommodate persons with disabilities including automatic entrance doors, wide walkways, halls, doorways and passages and all restroom facilities are ADA compliant.
+There is a designated disabled parking drop off area in front of the courthouse on the west side of the main entrance.
+The facility was built to accommodate persons with disabilities including automatic entrance doors, wide walkways, halls, doorways and passages.
+All restroom facilities are ADA compliant.